It is I, a paying member of Rush 24-7, filling in for Rush.

 Hannity and Levin haven't.

-But, I mean, this guy is not what he held himself out to be.
+But I mean, this guy is not what he held himself out to be.

 It's important to understand how dishonest he was.

-He lied about his transparency, lobbyists, earmarks, the $250,000 tax increase.
+Just real quickly, he lied about his transparency, lobbyists, earmarks, the $250,000 tax increase.

-uh he says insurance companies are making obscene profits when they are making mainstream profits.
+He says insurance companies are making obscene profits when they are making mainstream profits.

-If you look at the evidence, they're not even uh on the in the top ten, they're not in the top twenty of profits at the time he said it.
+If you look at the evidence, they're not even in the top 10.

-Uh and when I when I say dictator, I mean he acts outside the rule of law, outside the Constitution.
+And when I say dictator, I mean he acts outside the rule of law, outside the Constitution.

-We're talking about glorified aid.
+We're talking about Glorify Dave.

-It's bad enough that he r radically redi de red redistributes wealth in the United States, but to give it to third world countries with no constitutional authority as chief executive to do it, and on top of that, the Congress has expressly prohibited him from doing it without their authority.
+It's bad enough that he radically redistributes wealth in the United States, but to give it to third world countries with no constitutional authority as chief executive to do it.

 He snubbed his nose at him, did it anyway.

-When he was challenged on it, he says, I have pl uh nearly plenary authority over foreign policy matters, which is completely Orwellian because this is a matter of foreign aid, not foreign I mean, yeah, foreign aid and not foreign policy.
+When he was challenged on it, he says, I have nearly plenary authority over foreign policy matters, which is completely Orwellian because this is a matter of foreign aid, not foreign.

-It's not about diplomacy or international revolution.
+It's not about diplomacy or international relations.

-And it was Ronald Reagan, would there be an investigation?
+And it was Ronald Reagan.

 Oh, without question.